When thinking about the ways minimalism saves money, it occurred to me what a valuable concept it actually was.

 I love cash.
 I’m a firm believer in minimalist budgeting.
 I use cash and not credit cards, I set a budget for the things I spend money on.

-The cash-only money management system is an easy system that saves time and money by limiting the amount I spend in the areas I tend to overspend on saving me a lot of money.
+The cash-only money management system is easy to save time and money by limiting the amount I spend in the areas I tend to overspend on, saving me a lot of money.

 Groceries for example.
 I know I tend to overspend at the grocery store so by putting $400 a month in an envelope for groceries, I know that $400 a month is my limit.
 A cash-only management system is the way to go.